Malocclusion means having crooked teeth or

 The next step is to attach

-help move a child's jaw into the right position.
+also help move a child's jaw into the right position.

-Teeth tend to
+Teeth naturally tend to

-move forward as you age, even after treatment with braces.
+drift out of place, even after treatment with braces.

 your teeth from moving.
 Some people need to use retainers for many years after